|

 ‘punching’ in the bottom right hand branches but there is no

 correct place to start.
 Use your imagination.
+Decide what colours you want in you

 picture.
 In my picture I wanted autumn colours – reds, yellows